 Like how the 2000s saw buyers become more educated than salespeople and the inbound methodology was developed, things are currently evolving further.
 Thanks to customer reviews and company reputations being ever-more connected to each other, and the data being ever-more readily available to would-be customers, existing customers are the biggest marketing tool and threat at your disposal.

-Hence, the Delight phase of the Buyer’s Journey is so important.
+Hence, the Delight phase of the buyer journey is so important.
 Check out how Brian Halligan explained it at INBOUND 18.

 Delighting customers is an integral part of the inbound methodology and the most crucial part of sustainable business growth in the 2020s.